HiinoFW/stuff/scala/brainfuck/README.md

 There are two modes: dynamic and static input.
 Static is when you add your input in the arguments of the program after the brainfuck file name, dynamic is when you don't (you only input the brainfuck file name).

-In static mode, the interpreter reads the input character by character, then reads only null characters when it runs out.
+In static mode, the interpreter reads the input character by character, then after it runs out, reads <code>null</code> characters.

 In dynamic mode, the interpreter asks for line-by-line input from the user.
-Once a line is cleared, it will read a single null character, then ask for another line from the user if needed.
+Once a line is cleared, it will read a single <code>null</code> character, then ask for another line from the user if needed.

 #### Output